nicehamburger/MNISTDigitClassification/README.md

-# MNIST Digit Classification with Convolutional Neural Networks
+# MNIST Digit Classification with Convolutional NN

 This repository contains a complete implementation of a Convolutional Neural Network (CNN) designed to classify handwritten digits from the MNIST dataset.
 The project emphasizes rigorous model selection through stratified cross-validation and hyperparameter tuning.